Overview

 You can find information on the use of this API :

-• Here on this documentation, for the technical information about the API (Installation, Functions, Variables) and some examples of use.
+• Here on this documentation, for the technical information about the API (Installation, Code documentation) and some examples of use.

-• On the Swagger documentation for the different requests accepted by the application, their required parameters and their different possible responses along with examples.
+• On the OpenAPI documentation for the different requests accepted by the application, their required parameters and their different possible responses along with examples.

 References